Contents Insurance Calculator for Flats, Apartments & Renters

 • Added confidence context that explains why the estimate range widens for certain risk profiles.

-This tool estimates an annual premium using a transparent model: base premium, multiplied by risk factors, plus optional add-ons, then tax.
+This tool estimates an annual premium using a transparent model: base premium, multiplied by risk factors, plus optional add-ons, then Insurance Premium Tax (IPT).

-• Start with Quick mode: set unit type, contents value, location risk, claims, excess, and tax.
+• Use Quick mode: set home type, contents value, location risk, claims, voluntary excess, and IPT.

 • Use Detailed mode if needed: refine building, security, flood/crime, liability, and add-ons.